 Required of all graduate students.
 SPA 536 Generation of 1898.
-(3) $\ensuremath{\text{N}}$

-Works of Unamuno, Baroja, Azorín, and their contemporaries, studied against the ideological background of the turn of century in Spain.
+(3) N against the ideological background of the turn of century in Spain.
 Prerequisite: SPA 325.

+Works of Unamuno, Baroja, Azorín, and their contemporaries, studied

 SPA 540 History of the Spanish Language.
-(3) \mbox{S}
+(3) S